 Covered workers who are not "fully vaccinated" (as defined by the Executive Order) by September 27, 2021 must test for SARS-CoV-2 (the virus that causes COVID-19) at least weekly (i.e., at least one test every 7 days).
 A covered worker who is hired before September 27, 2021 may, as an alternative to vaccination, and regardless of whether the covered worker has a medical or religious exemption, choose to comply with the testing requirements contained in Section 4 of the Executive Order and any additional safety precautions imposed by the child care facility in lieu of being fully vaccinated for COVID-19.
 Covered workers hired on or after September 27, 2021 must have an approved exemption from vaccination in order to use weekly testing to comply with the order.
 In addition, weekly testing can be waived temporarily for those individuals who have been diagnosed with COVID-19 in the prior 90-days either through a positive SARS-CoV-2 test result or other diagnostic criteria.
 A Temporary Waiver from Weekly COVID-19 Testing form must be completed and submitted to the relevant child care facility.
-See the DPH Implementation Guidance For Executive Order 13G for more details.
+See the DPH Implementation Guidance For Executive Order 136 for more details.

 To comply with the testing requirement, testing must be in the form of either a molecular (e.g., PCR) or antigen SARS-CoV-2 test and must be administered and reported by a state licensed clinical laboratory, pharmacy-based testing provider, or other healthcare provider facility with a current Clinical Laboratory Improvement Amendments (CLIA) waiver.
-If the sample is collected at a site other than one of these provider facilities, the testing must be administered by a state licensed physician, physician assistant, advanced practice registered nurse or registered nurse\ and the processing of the test sample and reporting of the test results shall be conducted by a state licensed clinical laboratory, pharmacy-based testing provider, or other healthcare provider facility with a current Clinical Laboratory Improvement Amendments (CLIA) waiver.
+If the sample is collected at a site other than one of these provider facilities, the testing must be administered by a state licensed physician, physician assistant, advanced practice registered nurse or registered nurse and the processing of the test sample and reporting of the test results shall be conducted by a state licensed clinical laboratory, pharmacy-based testing provider, or other healthcare provider facility with a current Clinical Laboratory Improvement Amendments (CLIA) waiver.
 For the purposes of this guidance, "administered" means that one of the health care professionals listed above either physically collects the sample themselves or observes the collection of the sample by the individual being tested (i.e., self-swab) or a third party.
 If the sample is collected at a site other than the provider facility (e.g., at the workplace), the child care facility must keep documentation of the date and time of the sample collection, as well as the name, license number, and signature of the health care professional who administered each test.
-Home-based testing that is not directly collected or observed and verified by the signature of one of the health care professionals indicated above is not considered adequate proof of a SARS-CoV-2 test for the purposes of complying with the Executive Order.
-Only test results submitted to the child care facility within 72 hours of the test administration date will be deemed compliant with the testing requirement.